-Figure 7.3.
+Figure 8.3.
 Due Diligence Programmes and relevant impacts

-Table 7.5.
+Table 8.5.
 DDP indicators

-Indicate Drs Data Sources Processes 1. # of DDP members or participants in the form of companies, cooperatives or other supply chain actors directly participating in the programme(through direct participation in minerals traded through the programme, explicit use of programme data or providing financial support or paying fees to the DDP).
-In-scope DDPs (for examples, see Handbook) OECD Alignment Assessments 2. # participating mine workers/estimated employment of participating mine sites and upstream trade hubs prior to export (only applicable to DDPs that directly involve upstream actors).
+ndicate Data Sources roces ses 1. # of DDP members or participants in the form of companies, cooperatives or other supply chain actors directly participating in the programme(through direct participation in minerals traded through the programme, explicit use of programme data or providing financial support or paying fees to the DDP).
+In-scope DDPs OECD Alignment Assessments 2. # participating mine workers/estimated employment of participating mine sites and upstream trade hubs prior to export (only applicable to DDPs that directly involve upstream actors).
 3. # people participating annually in stakeholder consultations related to risk mitigation.
-4. Level of alignment with the DDG assessed through an OECD Alignment Assessment if available.
+4. Level of alignment with the Minerals DDG assessed through an OECD Alignment Assessment if available.
 5. Did the DDP track mineral sales and compare them to corresponding financial flows?
 (In order to detect and deter fraud, illicit financing, financial crimes, and leakage-in - fraud being a primary risk as per point 4 of Annex II).
 6. Did the DDP establish and maintain a complete registration system of miners and mine sites?
 (Accounting for the principal mining inputs through the registration of miners and mine sites allows one to control for fraud, illicit financing, misrepresentation and leakage-in, fraud being a primary risk as per point 4 of Annex II).

-7. Did the DDP triangulate data on relevant events from multiple sources (as data validity is enhanced through triangulation)?
+- Did the DDP triangulate data on relevant events from multiple sources (as data validity is enhanced through triangulation)?

 8. Did the DDP publicly report meta-level data (as meta-data reporting enhances visibility of the initiative)?
-Outcom les 9. # of incidents identified per adverse impact (see Table 7.6).
-Primary data collection 10. # of incidents followed-up per adverse impact (see Table 7.6). involving all in-scope mineral DDPs.
-11. # of incidents mitigated per adverse impact (see Table 7.6).
-12. Percent (%) of Annex II-relevant incidents, managed through a DDP, associated with a particular mineral, which has been followed-up upon/mitigated, per adverse impact.
-13. Percent (%) of Annex II-relevant incidents, managed through a DDP, associated with a particular mineral, which has been followed-up upon/mitigated, aggregated.
-14. Average DDM price at export level per volume/weight unit (\$).
-15. Average % of refined metal product price, per volume/weight unit at point of export.
+Outcor nes 9. # of incidents identified per adverse impact (see Table 8.6).
+Prima 10 # of incidents followed-up per adverse impact (see Table 8.6). miner 11 # of incidents mitigated per adverse impact (see Table 8.6).

+- nary data collection lving all in-scope eral DDPs. - 12.
+Percent (%) of Annex II-relevant incidents, managed through a DDP, associated with a particular mineral, which has been followed-up upon/mitigated, per adverse impact. - 13.
+Percent (%) of Annex II-relevant incidents, managed through a DDP, associated with a particular mineral, which has been followed-up upon/mitigated, aggregated. - 14.
+Average DDM price at export level per volume/weight unit (\$). - 15.
+Average % of refined metal product price, per volume/weight unit at point of export.

-Table 7.6.
+Table 8.6.
 Incidents detected vs followed-up vs mitigated through each in-scope DDP